Developer Guide

 - Pros:

-A similar consideration was made when implementing Meeting
+A similar consideration was made when implementing Meetings.

 This further strengthened our choice to go for Alternative 1 given that the cost of having to validate the inputs